 Today, 36 percent of the workforce has less than $1,000 invested for retirement and six out of 10 employees have less than $25,000 in savings and retirement.
 You can help your employees avoid falling into those categories by offering versatile benefits that provide insurance coverage now and investment utility in the long run.
 A policy that does both like indexed universal life insurance (IUL) provides a permanent insurance policy that can earn like a stock portfolio.
-Find out how indexed universal life insurance works so you can explain the benefits to your clientele.

 What Does An IUL Policy Offer?

 An IUL policy offers potential gains because it links to stock market returns.
 The downside of that is the possibility of investment losses, although many companies offering this policy type include a floor so negative returns do not decrease the amount you accrued from premium payments.
 An IUL policy provides permanent, meaning lifetime, life insurance once the individual has paid all the required premiums into the policy.
 Premiums, less the policy costs and expenses, go into a cash account tied to the policy.
 The insurance component means the policy holder’s beneficiary gets a death benefit when they pass away.

 How Indexed Universal Life Works

 The IUL links to one or more stock market indices, typically the S&P 500.
 The insurance account may earn a percentage of the gains of the named index.
 The insurance company normally caps the returns possible, referred to as a cap rate.
 Essentially, when the market does well, you earn up to the cap rate.
 When the market does poorly, you simply gain nothing, but lose nothing.
 This protects your investment by ensuring that your account won’t suffer if the market takes a plunge.
 Accessibility, unlike mutual funds or IRA’s/Qualified plans, IULs can be accessed tax free at any time with no negative impact.
 The best part, cash values grow tax deferred and can be accessed tax free.